 While cosmetic issues can be a real turnoff when you’re buying a house, you need to take a step back and think about the big picture.
 If you really love the bathroom the way it is, it might be easy enough to patch and paint issues on your own.
 If you’re thinking about renovating and tearing out a wall anyway, why hassle the seller or yourself with a conversation about repairs.

 When you’re putting together a counter offer, think about what’s a high priority and what’s not.
 If you have a laundry list of issues, they might wonder why you’re interested in the property to begin with.
-Repairs are up for negotiation so asking a credit can help to offset some of the costs that you’ll face later on.
+Repairs are up for negotiation so asking for credit can help to offset some of the costs that you’ll face later on.

-Build in Closing Costs
+Build-in Closing Costs

 When buying a home, the down payment and the mortgage aren’t the only costs that you have to worry about.
 Aside from your own interests in renovating the home, consider the cost of transfer taxes, escrow fees, title search, and whatever else your state requires.